Marti Noxon: Buffy the Vampire Slayer

 After the first season of episodes of Buffy the Vampire Slayer were produced, Noxon's agent encouraged her to watch them and try to take meetings and get on the show.
 Noxon was skeptical as she wasn't wowed by the concept, and knew the original film hadn't done well.
 After watching the initial episodes, she realized she loved the show, but was already booked to work on The Pretender, which was picked up to air, so seemed like it was a more safe bet.

 In 1997, Noxon joined the writing staff of Buffy the Vampire Slayer for its second season.
 During her tenure there, she wrote or co-wrote 22 episodes of the series, half of these during her first two years on the show.
 Noxon described her experience on Buffy as charmed, as The WB Network allowed the show creators to work with little interference.
 The pace of the writing was extremely fast, with deadlines from 3 weeks to sometimes 4 days.

 In 1998, beginning with its third season, Noxon became a co-producer of Buffy the Vampire Slayer.
 In 1999, upon the beginning of Buffy spin-off Angel, Noxon was promoted by series creator Joss Whedon to supervising producer for its fourth season, which gave her increasing charge of producing Buffy.
 During this season, Noxon cast Amber Benson as Tara Maclay.

 Noxon co-produced the show over its fifth season (2000–2001) with fellow executive co-producer David Fury, as well as direct two episodes ("Into the Woods" and "Forever").
-At the 6th season's conclusion, fan reaction was mixed, leading some to criticize Whedon for abandoning creative control and stewardship of Buffy to Noxon.
+She made a singing appearance in the sixth-season episode "Once More, with Feeling".
+At the season's conclusion, fan reaction was mixed, leading some to criticize Whedon for abandoning creative control and stewardship of Buffy to Noxon.
 In response, Whedon said:

 Noxon was executive producer of Buffy between 2001 and 2003, for its sixth and seventh seasons.